 When Do Black Flies Arrive?

-Most prominent beginning in about the middle of May, and continuing to make the outdoors a miserable place to be well into June, or even July, black flies do not spread disease among humans, though their bites are painful, itchy, and slow to heal.
-They can cause severe allergic reactions in some, up to and including death.
-Because black flies tend to swarm their prey, a single victim can receive numerous bites in a short period of time, increasing the likelihood of a dangerous reaction.
-For this reason, some U.S. states try to control black fly populations for public health.
+Black flies, those pesky insects that make the great outdoors unbearable from mid-May to sometimes July, may not spread disease to humans, but their bites can certainly cause a world of hurt.
+They’re itchy, painful, and take forever to heal.
+In fact, some people are so allergic that they can have severe reactions to black fly bites, even leading to death.
+Adding insult to injury, black flies swarm their prey, which means you can end up with multiple bites in a short amount of time, increasing the likelihood of a dangerous reaction.
+For this reason, some US states try to control black fly populations for public health.

 Unlike mosquitoes, which breed in stagnant water, black flies lay their eggs in clean fast-running water, such as rivers and streams.
 Female black flies lay hundreds of eggs in or near the water, so they are very common in wooded areas near bodies of water.

-- Avoid sweets.
-Avoiding wearing sweet smelling perfumes, fabric softeners, and indulging in candy or soft drinks when outdoors can also help to reduce your risk of attracting black flies.
+Avoiding wearing sweet-smelling perfumes, fabric softeners, and indulging in candy or soft drinks when outdoors can also help to reduce your risk of attracting black flies.

-- ACV to the rescue!
-Apple cider vinegar is an old-timey remedy that many claim helps with mosquitoes, black flies and ticks.
+Apple cider vinegar is an old-timey remedy that many say helps with mosquitoes, black flies, and ticks.
 Start three to four days before your planned outdoor activity and take a tablespoon of vinegar three to four times a day to help your skin ward off biting bugs on its own.

 If you find that these home remedies are not effective, you may need to move up to a commercial insect repellent.
 Sprays containing DEET are often recommended, though their effectiveness against black flies is unpredictable — some even report that DEET sprays attract black flies.
 Repellents containing Permethrin (commonly used to treat lice) are more likely to be effective, but they are also more toxic than DEET sprays and can be harmful to fish, cats, and beneficial insects such as honey bees.